SlavaUtesinov/AzureTableStorageAPI/README.md

     service.CancellationToken = source1.Token;
     service.RemoveEntitiesParallel(items, timeout: 5000, token: source2.Token, maxNumberOfTasks: 3);

-All what was said about [AddEntitiesParallel](#addentitiesparallel): timeout, token, maxNumberOfTasks, CancellationToken is fully applicable to RemoveEntitiesParallel method.
+Anything was said about [AddEntitiesParallel](#addentitiesparallel): timeout, token, maxNumberOfTasks, CancellationToken is fully applicable to RemoveEntitiesParallel method.

 > **Note**
 > If you want to delete entities, that were no initially received from Azure server, you will take a exception, because of concurrency checking on server side.
-But `AzureTableStorageAPI` will check all entities, that you intent to remove and, if it needed,  will reload some of them before execution of remove operation, so you shouldn't worry about this situation.
+But `AzureTableStorageAPI` will check all entities, that you intent to remove and, if it is needed,  will reload some of them before execution of remove operation, so you shouldn't worry about this situation.

 [back to top](#table-of-contents)
 ###Delete table